ucsrl/ucsrl.github.io/essays/20120712-why-interpreters.md

 interpretation---unfortunately, I currently do not have time to undertake such a resource-intensive endeavor.

-# Why interpreters matter (at least for high level programming languages)
+# Why interpreters matter (at least for high-level programming languages)

 In 1984 Peter Deutsch and Alan Schiffman published their landmark paper on the efficient implementation of the Smalltalk-80 system.